-6.2.1.2.
+6.2.3.
 File attachment blocking settings

-It's generally considered prudent to block certain types of file attachment which are rarely used ' for real' but are often used as virus carriers, as a first line of defence against new viruses.
+It's generally considered prudent to block certain types of file attachment which are rarely used 'for real' but are sometimes used as virus carriers, as a first line of defence.
+This is less effective than it used to be, but can occasionally stop new viruses or variants which haven't yet made it into your virus scanner's database.
 Such attachments are identified by their file extension and a simple subset to block might be .bat/.com/.exe/.pif/.scr/.vbs .

-To set up Exiscan to block the above extensions, use something like the following:
+To set up the Content Scanning Extension to block the above extensions, there are two ways: